-- Use the LED with PWM and the potentiometer readings to change the light from dim to bright - Use a timer or switch to turn on/off the LED - Use a servo to spin the LED around the light - Add a temperature sensor and rotate the
+- Use the LED with PWM and the potentiometer readings to change the light from dim to bright - Use a timer or switch to turn on/off the LED - Use a servo to spin the LED around the light sensor - Add a temperature sensor and rotate the panels when the temperature is past a certain threshold value (too hot or too cold) - Use the CodeX display screen to show additional information. - Light up CodeX pixels to indicate the position of the panels. - Use CodeX buttons to manually control the servo position.

-- LANGUAGE ARTS: Have students write a summary of their project, using technical terms. - SCIENCE: Have a lesson on solar power. - SCIENCE: What does a "day" look like in space?
-Have a lesson about light in space. - MATH: Have a lesson about percents.
+- LANGUAGE ARTS: Have students write a summary of their project, using technical terms.

+- SCIENCE: Have a lesson on solar power.

+- SCIENCE: What does a "day" look like in space?
+Have a lesson about light in space.

+- MATH: Have a lesson about percents.

+- MATH: Have a lesson about angles.